kosua20/Thoth/README.md

 	32/12/2032
 	The author (optional)

 	The beginning of the article content starts here.
-Nullam id dolor id nibh ultricies vehicula ut id elit.
+Nullam id dolor id nibh ultricies vehica
+	ut id elit.
 Maecenas sed diam eget risus varius blandit sit amet non magna.

 For drafts, just replace the date on the second line by the mention `draft`.
 Those files will be treated separately, and listed in an `index-drafts.html` file in the output.

-Once you have finish writing your article, run the `scribe /path/to/blog/folder` command to automatically update the output and upload it.
+Once you have finished writing your article, run the `scribe /path/to/blog/folder` command to automatically update the output and upload it.
+Do the same if you want to preview a draft online, or just call `generate /path/to/blog/folder` generate it in the output folder.

 ##Commands